Zach Kirby

-Zach Kirby (born January 2, 1985, in Atlanta, Georgia) is a retired professional soccer player.
+Zachary Kirby (born January 2, 1985) is a retired professional soccer player.

 Career

 Youth and college

-Zach Kirby grew up in Roswell, Georgia, where he attended Pope High School.
-During his youth career, Zach played club soccer for United Quest where his team was a four-time Georgia State Champion.
+Kirby grew up in Roswell, Georgia, where he attended Pope High School.
+During his youth career, Kirby played club soccer for United Quest where his team was a four-time Georgia State Champion.
 He was selected to join the Olympic Development Program's Georgia State and Southeast Regional Teams and was also a National Team participant during his youth career from 1999 to 2002.

-Zach received an athletic scholarship to play college soccer at Boston University from 2003 to 2006.
-As Team Captain during his senior year in 2006, he was awarded the America East Conference Defender of the Year, selected to the America East All Conference Team, and recognized on a national level as an All-American athlete.
+He received an athletic scholarship to play college soccer at Boston University from 2003 to 2006.
+As team captain during his senior year in 2006, he was awarded the America East Conference Defender of the Year, selected to the America East All Conference Team, and recognized on a national level as an All-American athlete.
 He graduated with a bachelor's degree in psychology and business administration.

 Professional

-Zach Kirby was drafted 22nd overall in the 2nd round of the 2007 Major League Soccer Supplemental Draft by the Los Angeles Galaxy.
-This was the same year David Beckham signed his first contract with the Los Angeles Galaxy and the club retained Zach's player rights for two years.
-Zach finished the 2007 season with the Wilmington Hammerhead of the United Soccer League's (USL) Second Division.
+Kirby was drafted 22nd overall in the 2nd round of the 2007 Major League Soccer Supplemental Draft by the Los Angeles Galaxy.
+This was the same year David Beckham signed his first contract with the Los Angeles Galaxy and the club retained Kirby's player rights for two years.
+He finished the 2007 season with the Wilmington Hammerhead of the United Soccer League (USL) Second Division.
 In 2008, he signed with the Atlanta Silverbacks of the USL First Division.
-In 2009, he signed with Miami F.C. of the North American Soccer League (NASL) where he was named the 2009 Defensive Player of the Year.
-From 2010 to 2011, Zach finished his career as the Team Captain for the Fort Lauderdale Strikers of the NASL while he was receiving his Master of Business Administration with a specialization in Sports Management from Florida Atlantic University.
+In 2009, he signed with Miami FC of the North American Soccer League (NASL) where he was named the 2009 Defensive Player of the Year.
+From 2010 to 2011, Kirby finished his career as the team captain for the Fort Lauderdale Strikers of the NASL while he was receiving his Master of Business Administration with a specialization in sports management from Florida Atlantic University.

-Zach Kirby retired from professional soccer on July 18, 2011.
-Currently, Zach is a Financial Advisor for Merrill Lynch Wealth Management in Miami, Florida.
+Kirby retired from professional soccer on July 18, 2011.
+Currently, he is a financial advisor for Merrill Lynch Wealth Management in Miami, Florida.